Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 This has a very familiar look and operation to the `useEffect` defined in the `BreedList` component.
 Update the UI loading state, fetch pictures from the API, update state with the picture data, and reset the loading state to false.

-Notice that you’re passing in `selectedBreedId` to the dependencies array so the `useEffect` Hook fires whenever this value in state changes.
+Notice you pass in `selectedBreedId` to the dependencies array so the `useEffect` Hook fires whenever this value in state changes.

 ## Complete App by Building out the Return JSX

-With all the logic in place, the final thing to do is to outline the UI in JSX for the user.
+With all the logic in place, the final thing to do is outline the UI in JSX for the user.
 Your return statement looks like this:

 **App.js**